School of Pharmacy

 Our Core Values

-Members of our school community believe that the following characteristics serve as the foundation for all activities and are integral to how we function.
+Members of our School community believe that the following characteristics serve as the foundation for all activities and are integral to how we function:

-• Creativity.
-Promoting innovation, ingenuity, and resourcefulness to overcome challenges and to lead change in the best interest of our community.
+• Creativity: Promoting innovation, ingenuity, and resourcefulness to overcome challenges and to lead change in the best interest of our community.

-The curriculum for the Accelerated Doctor of Pharmacy program is student-centered and designed to prepare graduates to lead change and contribute to improving healthcare and patient well-being.
 Our Curriculum Outcomes [PDF] answers the question: What should a graduate of the Accelerated Doctor of Pharmacy program know, be able to do, and value?

 Each student must have access to a laptop for the duration of each year.
 (Please note - tablets (e.g., iPads) are currently not compatible with the newer features of ExamSoft ExamID and ExamMonitor.)